suryajeetlondhe/flutter_interview_questions/README.md

 Instance method = object’s behavior

 ---

-118) 🔹what is Asynchronous and Synchronous Programming?
+118.🔹what is Asynchronous and Synchronous Programming?
+---
 🔁 Synchronous Programming
      Code runs line by line, one after the other.
      Each task waits for the previous one to finish before starting.
      It’s blocking in nature.